Starting a Small Business 100 Hours Certificate Course

 This course is different to other business courses: You not only learn about business but also have the opportunity to design and implement a business plan, adjust and improve it through our business mentors.
 You get to interact and receive vital feedback necessary for the success of your business from ADL's experienced and well qualified members of our staff.

-Learning Goals: Small Business Financial Management VBS101
+Learning Goals: Starting a Small Business VBS101

 - Discuss the nature of small business and the skills required to run one successfully.